RabbyHub/rabby.io/docs/integrating-rabby-wallet/README.md

 # Integrating Rabby Wallet

 This guide will help Dapp developers understand how to integrate Rabby wallet into their applications.
-We'll cover several main connection methods, including pure JavaScript, Wagmi, and Ethers.js, as well as other third-party wallet connection libraries that support Rabby wallet.
+We'll cover several main connection methods, including Vanilla JavaScript, Wagmi, and Ethers.js, as well as other third-party wallet connection libraries that support Rabby wallet.

 ## Table of Contents